Fireplace Mantels Installation & Care

 Anchored in Masonry Fireplace Mantel Installation Method

-If you cannot reach or locate the supporting studs AND you have thick (4 inch plus) masonry, you can use the masonry work to support your mantel.
-The significant difference is that in step one above, you will want to drill holes in the brick work with a hammer drill and use a lead masonry anchor.
+If you cannot reach or locate the supporting studs AND you have thick (4-inch plus) masonry, you can use the masonry work to support your mantel.
+The significant difference is that in step one above, you will want to drill holes in the brickwork with a hammer drill and use a lead masonry anchor.

-Next, tap in a lead expansion anchor before placing in a bolt or rod.
+Next, tap in a lead expansion anchor before placing it in a bolt or rod.
 Follow steps 2-5 above

 Be sure that your masonry is strong enough and that your mantel does not have so much depth that it creates a very strong lever against the masonry.